Quick & 100% Free Pick-up

-You can drop off all your old computer and electronic material at :
+You can drop off all your old computer and electronics material at :

 Staples, Eco-Centers & Best Buy

 All electronic material is accepted without any exception!
 (Complete List)

 Televisions: If your TV is bigger than 32Inch you can’t bring it to a computer store you must go to an Eco-Centers.

 Quick & 100% Free Pick-up

 Data Cleaning Certificate

 Computer, Printer, Television, Screen, Laptop, Phone, Electronic, accessorie…